Healthdirect Free Australian health advice you can count on.

 • red or white patches in your mouth

-• swelling or numbness in your mouth
+• swelling or numbness in or around your mouth

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.